Khan/wonder-blocks/packages/wonder-blocks-core/util/add-style.md

 Component (e.g. Link, Button), a custom React Component (see example 4.
 Using the `Style` prop) or a DOM intrinsic (e.g. "div", "span").
-This helps you to manipulate and extend styles more easily by using the `styles` prop.
+This helps you to manipulate and extend styles by using the `styles` prop.
 For more context on this, check the [StyleType](#styletype) type definition below.

 ### Usage